mymunaalom/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+For our group assignment we chose to do the music visualiser as a team.
+We chose the squidward tiki song from spongebob for a more light hearted visiualer and stuck to the theme of spongebob throughout the different images.

 # Instructions

 # How it works
+We initially worked on a seperate file each, one visiualiser each and designed and coded that section on our own.
+For my file I included different elements whilst in line with the theme.
+I included a background of a grid along with an imported picture of the spongebob beach background too to give it more emphasis.
+I created a outline of the screen to go in beat and pulse with the song with different altitudes and colour to give more dimention and a 'pop' to add something to the screen that will stand out and resemble to frequencies of the audio.
+I also wanted to include a moving element onto the screen and tried to keep it with theme so I decided to make an ocean wave based on one frequency wave from the audio.
+I

 # What I am most proud of in the assignment